GaetanKarst/Sin-Leria/README.md

 Type of enemies:
 1. The Walkers: they are the basic enemies, they move fast and are the easiest enemy unit to kill.
 2. The Knights: they are the enemy leaders, deal heavy damages, are quite tanky and can jump over blocking stones.
 3. The ice Golems: they deal serious damages but move at a slow pace.
-Although they are really difficult to kill, the blocking stone can play a real crucial role against them.
+Although they are really difficult to kill, the blocking stone can play a major role against them.

 ![SL_1](https://user-images.githubusercontent.com/66731438/99932721-47f02280-2d9c-11eb-8211-3c80725d4f04.PNG)
 ![SL_2](https://user-images.githubusercontent.com/66731438/99932715-44f53200-2d9c-11eb-95d8-8bb0c9bc6a00.PNG)